 Local government makes decisions in areas over which it has legislative authority but cannot duplicate or contradict Federal or State law.
 Laws made by local government are called local laws and cover such issues as the activities permitted on public land, animal management, and use of infrastructure.

 Local government is also responsible for enforcing local laws and other legislation over which it has authority.

-• Policy Development
+→ Policy Development Development

-One of the most important roles of Elected Members is to participate in making policy decisions on behalf of the community.
+One of the most important roles of EeElected MMmembers is to participate inmaking policy decisions on behalf of the community.
 An essential element of policy making is identifying community needs, setting objectives to meet those needs, establishing priorities between competing needs, and allocating appropriate resources.
 A Policy is a decision of the Council and sets out agreed views and decisions concerning a particular area of responsibility.

-Representation
+>• Representation

-Individual Elected Members or the Council when formally meeting represent their constituents on matters of concern.
-Elected Members are to represent the interests of electors, ratepayers and residents of the district.
+Individual elected member Elected Member s or the Council whenformally meeting represent their constituents on matters of concern-to those constituents.
+Elected member Elected Member s are to represent the interests of electors, ratepayers and residents of the district.
 Elected Members need to listen to and be interested in the wider community (not just the people in the ward who elected them).

-Advocacy
+→ Advocacy

-Local government has a role advocating on behalf of its constituencies to other levels of government, statutory authorities and other relevant parties who have responsibility for the matter.
+Local government has a role advocating on behalf of their_its_constituencies to-other levels of government, statutory authorities and other relevant parties who have responsibility for the matter.

-• Service Delivery
+→ Service delivery Delivery

-Council must ensure that services are delivered in the most efficient and effective manner.
-The Act provides autonomy to Councils to determine policies, with their communities, about the nature and level of services provided.
+Council must ensure that services are delivered in the most efficient and effective-manner.
+The Local Government Act 1995-provides autonomy to Councils to determine policies, with their communities, about the nature and level of services provided.
 The Council must ensure the delivery of quality services for which they have responsibility.